Man suffers 'life changing' injuries in Bourges Boulevard crash in early hours of this morning

 A man has suffered ‘life changing’ injuries in a crash on Bourges Boulevard in Peterborough this morning.

-The crash happened at about 1.40am today (17 June) when a blue Volvo V50 struck a concrete bridge support on Bourges Boulevard.
+The crash happened at about 1.40am today (17 June) when a blue Volvo V50 struck a concrete bridge support at Rhubarb Bridge on Bourges Boulevard.

 The driver, a man in his 40s and from Peterborough, and the sole occupant of the vehicle, was taken to Addenbrooke’s Hospital.
 Cambridgeshire Police said the man remains in hospital this morning, and is in a critical but stable condition.